andys8/code-review-talk/README.md

 ## Add Comments

-- If you don't understand: Do not trust, _ask questions_
+- If you don't understand: **Do not trust, ask questions**
 - Discussions, but keep them small ⚠️
-- PR in PR or code suggestions? ⚠️
+- Code suggestions or PR-in-PR? ⚠️
 - Differentiate if code suggestion would be _opinionated_ ⚠️
 - Check your review again